nathycardoso/Seattle-Airbnb/README.md

 ### File Descriptions
 in this repository you will found 3 files:
 1) the notebook with python code
+    - you need to have knowledge in python, pandas and familiarity with data analysis
 2) calendar.csv dataset
+    - for each listings in airbnb, we have a line by day on entire year to know the availability
 3) listings.csv dataset
+    - one listings by line with information about the host, the house, the price and more.

 ### Results
 soon on medium post